 Less “human interest story” was the car-crash killing done by Porfidio Vargas, an Arechiga family member.

-Porfidio was born in March of 1919 to Ambrosio Barboza Vargas, a native of Irapuato, Mexico.
-Ambrosio crossed into Texas in 1907 with his father Gregorio in 1907.
-They made their way to Los Angeles and were one of the first families to build in Chavez Ravine, in 1913, as part of Stimson’s settlement program.
-Ambrosio, 18, married Tiburcia Gonzalez, age 16, in Los Angeles in 1915.
-They had nine children (of whom Porfidio was third born).
+Jose Ambrosio Barboza Vargas was born in 1897 in Irapuato, Mexico.
+He, his father and mother, Jose Gregorio and Maria, and five siblings, crossed into Texas in 1907.
+Ambrosio and Jose Gregorio made their way to Los Angeles and were one of the first families to build in Chavez Ravine, in 1913, as part of Stimson’s settlement program.
+In 1915 Ambrosio, 18, married Tiburcia Gonzalez, age 16.
+They had nine children (of whom Porfidio was third born, birthed in March of 1919).
 Ambrosio became an American citizen in Los Angeles in 1932.
 Their house was at 1767 Gabriel, a stone’s throw from Malvina.

 Porfidio met Aurora Vargas, who lived one block over at 1801 Malvina.
 They were married in 1938; she was 17.